 Risley School has regard for equality issues because equality is part of the school’s ethos as well as a legal duty.
-All public authorities must conform to the Equality Act 2010, particularly the general duty and the specific duties towards individuals and groups with protected characteristics.
+Here we are publishing our response to both the general and specific equality duties set out in the Equality Act 2010, particularly towards individuals and groups with protected characteristics.
+This policy and objectives were adopted by the governing body on Tuesday 12th November 2020 (minute number 2021-40).

 General Equality Duty